Vladi756/DSA-in-C/README.md

-# Data Structures and Algorithms
+# DSA in C
-Includes sorting as well as searching algorithms in the C and C++ programming languages.
+Includes sorting as well as searching algorithms in the C programming language.